tb102122/gitlab-runner/README.md

 # gitlab-runner
-Gitlab Runner with AWS CLI and Docker
+Gitlab Runner with AWS CLI and Docker for special builds